disco195/Algo/README.md

   - Bad Idea because we will increase complexity

-- Utilize the Browser debugger
+- Utilize Browser debugger

   - Bad Idea because we will have to implement it for every browser we wish \
     the application to work on.

 - Make use of Generator functions & methods

-  - Best available solution because we can pause code execution and yield result at \
+  - Good solution because we can pause code execution and yield result at \
     each code block we want to represent on the UI

-For playing until finishing we can make use of the done property on the returned value. \
-So far we have an approach on how to step forward & pause code execution.
+  - Trade-off will be dealing state management complexity

+- Generate future states ahead of time on action ( Action creator function invocation )

+  - Gives us the ability to play / pause while avoiding managing and working \
+    with complex / unnecessary design overhead.

+  - Trade-off is using higher computational power before rendering results to user \
+    this might slow the UI response time by few milliseconds depending on the Big-O \
+    of each algorithm / data structure method.

 #### Second : Step Forward / Backward through code